 - Exhale slowly.

 Various techniques have been developed to help you reduce stress and reverse the effects of anxiety.
-Yoga is an ancient practice that combines mindful meditation, breathing techniques, and relatively simple physical exercises.
 Research suggests these practices can help reduce stress and may help the body fight off infections.
 Keeping stress at a minimum may help reduce COPD flare-ups.

 Getting adequate sleep is important for everyone.
 It’s especially important when you’re living with a chronic illness.
-Most adults require seven to nine hours of sleep every 24 hours to be at their best.
+Most adults require 7 to 9 hours of sleep every 24 hours to be at their best.
 Sleep isn’t just about feeling rested and clear-headed.
 It’s important for a strong immune system.
 It also helps reduce some of the negative effects of chronic stress.

 Some experts recommend that you try to follow these guidelines to help encourage good sleep each night:

 Although COPD may limit your mobility, it’s important to remain physically active and maintain physical fitness to the greatest extent possible.
 Regular exercise has been shown to reduce the symptoms of COPD.
 It may even help you avoid being hospitalized repeatedly.
-COPD patients who engage in physical exercise programs often report better quality of life.
+People who have COPD and engage in physical exercise programs often report better quality of life.
 Exercise may also help improve sleep quality.